-Jupp Heynckes’s side is top of the table after winning all of its first seven games but Klopp, who was speaking after his side’s 1-1 draw at home to Hannover, has stated he is not overly troubled by Bayern’s results and would rather concentrate on his own side.
+Jupp Heynckes’s side are top of the table after winning all of their first seven games but Klopp, who was speaking after his side’s 1-1 draw at home to Hannover, has stated he is not overly troubled by Bayern’s results and would rather concentrate on his own side.

-Robert Lewandowski put the champion ahead after 26 minutes before a late equalizer from Mame Biram Diouf gave the visiting side a point in a game that saw Dortmund suffer injuries to Jakub Blaszczykowski, Mats Hummels and Sven Bender.
+Robert Lewandowski put the champions ahead after 26 minutes before a late equaliser from Mame Biram Diouf gave the visitors a point in a game that saw Dortmund suffer injuries to Jakub Blaszczykowski, Mats Hummels and Sven Bender.

 Hannover coach Mirko Slomka felt his side were good value for the draw.

 He said: "In the second half we showed a real will-power.
 It was a hard earned point and not entirely undeserved."